aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 yarn add @aave/contract-helpers@1.13.6-b2b7613127eb1278aa61a20d618e3b6d95782bb2.0
 ```

-### mint
+### borrow

-Minting GHO occurs seamlessly through the `borrow` function of the Aave V3 Pool contract.
+The most common method of minting GHO is through the `borrow` of the Aave Pool facilitator.
+Other factilitators such as the [flashminter](#flashminter-facilitator) will have different methods for interacting with GHO.

+The `borrow` method can be accessed from the `Pool` import of the contract-helpers package.
+The pre-requisite to `borrow` is that the address incurring the borrow position must have sufficient collateral.
+This is achieved by the caller supplying collateral or if the caller has been approved a credit delegation and passes in the delegators address in the `onBehalfOf` field.

 <details>
 <summary>Sample Code (JavaScript)</summary>